etgins/weapon_detection_with_transfer_learning/README.md

 |`repository_images`| Images used for preview in README.md file|

 ## Results
-*TODO - fill in results and screenshot
+*TODO - more information about results?

 <p align="center">
 <img src="repository_images/results_2.png" >